treasure-data/digdag/digdag-docs/src/operators/s3_wait.md

   An optional MD5 digest of the Customer-Provided Server-Side Encryption (SSE-C) key to use when accessing S3.
 Must be Base64 encoded.

-For more information about SSE-C, See the `AWS S3 Documentation <http://docs.aws.amazon.com/AmazonS3/latest/dev/ServerSideEncryptionCustomerKeys.html>`_.
+For more information about SSE-C, See the [AWS S3 Documentation](http://docs.aws.amazon.com/AmazonS3/latest/dev/ServerSideEncryptionCustomerKeys.html).

 ## Options